 Pacific herring are an ecologically and commercially important species in the PWS ecosystem.
 They are central to the marine food web; providing food to marine mammals, birds, invertebrates and other fish.
 Herring are also commercially fished for food, bait, sac-roe and spawn on kelp.

-Pacific herring spawned in intertidal and subtidal habitats in Prince William Sound shortly after the oil spill.
+Pacific herring spawned in intertidal and subtidal habitats in Prince William Sound shortly after the oil Spill.
 All age classes and a significant portion of spawning habitats and staging areas in the Sound were contaminated by oil.
 Juvenile and adult herring typically come to surface at night to feed and would have had increased exposure probability at this time.
 Lesions and elevated hydrocarbon levels were documented in some adult Pacific herring from the oiled areas.
 Laboratory studies showed abnormalities and possible depressed immune functions in Pacific herring exposed to oil.
-Significant adult mortality was not observed in 1989, but this would not be unexpected given the heavy predation or scavenging by different groups of predators.
-Egg mortalities and larval deformities were also documented in the 1989 year class, but population level effects of the spill were never clearly established.
+Egg mortalities and larval deformities were also documented in the 1989 year class, but population level effects of the Spill were never clearly established.

-The herring fishery in the Sound has been closed for 15 of the 21 years since the spill.
+The herring fishery in the Sound has been closed for 19 of the 25 years since the Spill.
 The population began increasing again in 1997 and the fishery was opened briefly in 1997 and 1998.
-However, the population increase stalled in 1999, and recent research suggests that the opening of the fishery in 1997 and 1998 stressed an already weakened population and contributed to the 1999 decline.
+However, the population increase stalled in 1999, and research suggests that the opening of the fishery in 1997 and 1998 stressed an already weakened population and may have contributed to the 1999 decline.
 The fishery has been closed since then and no trend suggesting healthy recovery has occurred.

-One of the primary factors currently limiting recovery of herring in the Sound seems to be disease.
+One of the factors currently limiting recovery of herring in the Sound appears to be disease.
 Two pathogens, a virus and a fungal infection are prevalent in herring populations among several age classes.
 Conditions which made herring susceptible to these two diseases (viral hemorrhagic septicemia and Icthyophonus hoferi infection) are unknown, but it appears they have been impacting herring for over a decade.
-These diseases do not usually distress fish populations for such a long duration, and this cycle seems to be unique to the herring of Prince William Sound.
+While these diseases can occur at background levels, they do not usually impact fish populations for such a long duration.

 Lingering oil exists in the Sound; however there does not appear to be much overlap between current herring spawning areas and sites known to harbor residual oil.
 In 2006, some herring spawn was observed in areas of the Sound that were oiled however, the spatial extent was limited, and this was the first year in decades that it has been reported.
 Therefore, it is not likely that lingering oil is directly affecting spawning adults, eggs or larvae.

 Low genetic diversity does not appear to be a limitation within herring populations.
-It was suggested that historic overfishing coupled with the population crash of 1993 could have resulted in a population with low genetic diversity.
+It has been hypothesized that historic overfishing coupled with the population crash of 1993 could have resulted in a population with low genetic diversity.
 Similar genetic structure could limit a population's ability to tolerate disease or recover from acute losses, but the genetic diversity of Prince William Sound herring is no different from other northwest populations.

 Other factors may have contributed to the crash of 1993.
 Some evidence implies that zooplankton production in the 1990's was less than in the 1980's, thereby causing food to be limited at the time of a peaking population.
 This hypothesis is offered some support by the fact that the average size-at-age of herring had been decreasing since the mid-1980s as population numbers were rising.
 Poor nutrition may also increase susceptibility of herring to disease.